-Then I jumped on an opportunity to travel the country for Pizza Hut doing promotions at concerts, wakeboarding competitions, massive festivals, etc. I highly recommend everyone take 6 months off and drive across this beautiful country.
+I then jumped on an opportunity to travel the country for Pizza Hut doing promotions at concerts, wakeboarding competitions, music festivals, etc. I highly recommend everyone take 6 months off and drive across this beautiful country.
 If you get paid, even better.

 Next was possibly my favorite job, developing new products for a variety of beer, wine and spirits companies.
 Such a fantastic group of account folks and creatives coming up with killer ideas everyday.
 A ton of growing up happened here and probably when I started to realize you need to be a Jack of all trades when it comes to this industry.